 Marketing automation platforms should be able to report on the success of every tactic run through the tool.

 There are some marketing automation platforms that focus on just one of these areas, and others that address most or all of them.
 For example, Hootsuite only has features for managing social media, whereas HubSpot has native features for every area listed above.

 Specialized tools can be more accessible for smaller companies, or they might have more in-depth functionality because they focus on a single area of your marketing strategy.

 “But as businesses grow, as their requirements become more complex, as their needs evolve, then there’s more and more you want to include in a single platform,” Guido says.

 As the number of specialized tools a company would need piles up, an all-in-one platform becomes a better solution.
 They shorten onboarding time, reduce integrations and make reporting easier.
-Plus if you need deeper functionality for a single area, you can still integrate all-in-one platforms with specialized tools depending on your business’s needs.
+Plus, if you require deeper functionality for a single area, you can still integrate all-in-one platforms with specialized tools depending on your business’s needs.